-NATAL, RIO GRANDE DO NORTE: Brazil is at the top of its game.
-Oil is fuelling a boom and the 2016 Olympic Games are on the way.
-After another visit to Rio de Janeiro and the state Rio Grande do Norte, visiting Natal and the area in North East, the fifth largest nation on earth feels more than an incomplete planet than a very big country.
+NATAL, RIO GRANDE DO NORTE: Brazil is always at the top of its game and the people are always a great pleasure and fun to meet.
+After another visit to Rio de Janeiro and all the samba music, and then to the state Rio Grande do Norte, visiting Natal and the area in North East, the fifth largest nation on earth feels more than an incomplete planet than a very big country.

 Almost everywhere I observed that the economy is booming, from the twinkling clusters of offshore drilling platforms I saw as my plane slide down, to the exclusive fashion at a celebrity party in Natal, was among few things I noticed after my touch down.

 No problem.
 Brazilians are making their smiles and many of them have a lot to smile about.
 Of course some things still don’t work and the reputation for crime is still there.
 But compare with other part of the world they are happily far away from political instability.
 Brazil doesn’t have war, civil uproar, not any huge protesters and demonstrators taking to the streets, no human bombers by al-Qaeda and more or less no problem.
 Even Vladimir Putin appear to be far away and a not so dangerous figure.